 Thailand’s justices force the divisive prime minister to resign, setting the stage for more political unrest.

-China moves a deepwater drilling rig into disputed waters with Vietnam to search for oil.
+China moves a deepwater drilling rig into waters that are also claimed by Vietnam to search for oil.

 More than two decades after they were evicted from their bases, American troops will soon return to the Philippines.

 A bilateral trade agreement between Japan and the United States could clear many hurdles.

 China doesn’t want to alienate Russia nor set a precedent for regions of its own to break away.

 Thailand’s cycle of political unrest might only end when the army or monarchy decides it has had enough.

 The Communist Party must liberalize the economy but doesn’t want to jeopardize its position either.

 Opposition protests and an international court ruling in Cambodia’s favor pose serious challenges.

 Local party barons and powerful state enterprises could resist reforms by China’s leaders.

 President Barack Obama hails a “steady progression” in relations forty years after the end of the Vietnam War.